 Perform any and all duties imposed on them collectively or individually by law, by the Articles of Incorporation, or by these Bylaws;

-Appoint and remove, employ and discharge, and, except as otherwise provided in these Bylaws, prescribe the duties and fix the compensation, if any, of all officers, agents and employees of the corporation;
+Appoint and remove, employ and discharge, and, except as otherwise provided in these Bylaws, prescribe the duties and fix the compensation, if any, of all Officers, agents and employees of the corporation;

-Supervise all officers, agents and employees of the corporation to assure that their duties are performed properly;
+Supervise all Officers, agents and employees of the corporation to assure that their duties are performed properly;

 Meet at such times and places as required by these Bylaws;

-Register their addresses with the Secretary of the corporation, and notices of meetings mailed or telegraphed to them at such addresses shall be valid notices thereof.
+Register their addresses with the Secretary of the corporation, and notices of meetings mailed or emailed to them at such addresses shall be valid notices thereof.

-In the event that the officers of President & Vice President are both vacant, the Board of Directors shall perform duties of these offices.
+In the event that the Officers of President and Vice President are both vacant, the Board of Directors shall perform duties of these offices.

 SECTION 5.
 TERM OF OFFICE

-Directors shall serve for three (3) years and until his or her successor is elected and qualifies.
+Directors shall serve for three (3) years and until his or her successor is elected.
 One (1) director shall be elected each year to provide for rotation.
-In the event a director vacates their office, a replacement may be elected for the remaining term only.

 SECTION 6.
 COMPENSATION